 For those seeking a natural prevention route with no strong pesticides from Advocate or Stronghold etc., it’s easy.
 Follow these simple steps to prevent ticks from jumping on in the first place using our tried and tested neem-based products.

 1. Daily: Use Skinny Spray daily before a walk.
-Spray it on your dog, especially on the areas where fur is particularly thin: groin, armpits, just inside the ears etc. as ticks love those easy to reach spots.
-This will help stop ticks jumping on board and feeding on your dog.
+Spray it on your dog, especially on the areas where fur is particularly thin: groin, armpits, just inside the ears etc. as ticks love those easy-to-reach spots.
+This will help stop ticks from jumping on board and feeding on your dog.

 2. Long term: Put your dog on Billy No Mates herbal flea, tick and mite treatment.
 It takes up to six weeks to get properly into the system, but anything hopping on will either hop off again or die once it’s in.
 It’s brilliant stuff.